[0005] Network Boot Infrastructure Implementation on Google Cloud

 - ✅ Successfully boot HP DL360 Gen 9 via UEFI HTTP boot through WireGuard VPN

-- ✅ Boot latency < 100ms for HTTP requests (kernel/initrd downloads)
+- ✅ Boot latency < 100ms for HTTP requests to Boot Service

-- ✅ Machine-to-image mapping works correctly based on MAC address
+- ✅ Machine-to-profile mapping works correctly based on MAC address lookup

-- ✅ Cloud Storage integration functional (upload, retrieve boot assets)
+- ✅ Cloud Storage integration functional (upload boot assets, stream to servers)

-- ✅ HTTP REST API fully functional for boot configuration management
+- ✅ HTTP REST API fully functional for machine and boot profile management

-- ✅ Firestore stores machine mappings and boot profiles correctly
+- ✅ Firestore stores machine hardware profiles and boot profile metadata correctly

 - ✅ Configuration update workflow clear and documented